MCP Workflow Guide for UX Researchers

 Here is what changes with MCP:

-- Study setup: Minutes instead of hours (Claude generates methodology-aligned briefs)
+- Study setup: Minutes instead of hours (Claude generates methodology-aligned briefs with structured questions)

-- Transcript review: Ask Claude to summarize and highlight key moments
+- Transcript review: Ask Claude to summarize and highlight key moments, including structured answer data

-- Cross-study analysis: Compare themes across projects in one conversation
+- Cross-study analysis: Compare themes and quantitative metrics across projects in one conversation

 - Reporting: Generate and publish stakeholder reports conversationally